-Millions of children remain out of school, especially where educational systems are struggling with growing populations and increasing displacement and migration.
-So how can we provide education opportunities for the millions of disadvantaged, over-age, out of school children and youth?
+So how can we provide education opportunities for the millions of disadvantaged, over-age, out-of-school children and youth?
 Accelerated Education can be a pivotal strategy that addresses this need.

 What is Accelerated Education?

-Accelerated Education (AE) is a flexible, age-appropriate programme, run in an accelerated time frame, which aims to provide access to education for disadvantaged, over-age, out-of-school children and youth.
-This may include those who missed out on, or had their education interrupted by, poverty, marginalisation, conflict and crisis.
+Accelerated Education (AE) is a flexible, age-appropriate program run in an accelerated time frame, which aims to provide access to education for disadvantaged, over-age, out-of-school children and youth.
+This may include those who missed out on or had their education interrupted by poverty, marginalization, conflict, and crisis.
 The goal of Accelerated Education Programmes (AEPs) is to provide learners with equivalent, certified competencies for basic education using effective teaching and learning approaches that match their level of cognitive maturity.

 National education policies frequently prevent learners from enrolling in primary school after a certain age.
-Older students who are able to enroll in formal education systems are much more likely to drop out early, and when there is an influx of over age learners, there is not only the potential problem of further overcrowding classrooms and difficult teaching conditions with multiple age ranges, but there are also considerable protection risks in mixing older and younger children in one class.
-Certified Accelerated Education Programmes are a key way to allow older children and adolescents to access an age appropriate education.
+Older students who are able to enroll in formal education systems are much more likely to drop out early, and when there is an influx of over age learners, there is not only the potential problem of further overcrowding classrooms and difficult teaching conditions with multiple age ranges but there are also considerable protection risks in mixing older and younger children in one class.
+Certified Accelerated Education Programmes are a key strategy to allow these over-age learners to access an age-appropriate education.

-AEPs reduce the number of years in a learning cycle, and allow students to complete a certified, equivalent level of education in a shortened time frame.
+AEPs reduce the number of years in a learning cycle and allow learners to complete a certified, equivalent level of education in a shortened time frame.
 Once the AEP has been completed, it is hoped that learners will reintegrate into the regular formal schooling system, enter into skills-based technical and vocational education, or directly into the workforce with certified literacy and numeracy skills in place.

-This collection was developed with the support of Martha Hewison, UNHCR / AEWG Chair.
+This collection was developed with the support of Martha Hewison, INEE AEWG Coordinator.